What is Trim in a House?

 The molding, also called board and batten, is a piece of wall trim used to hide the joint between two pieces of paneling.

-Now that we probably know all about what is trim in a house and the various types, we should also keep in mind that trims can be sold in a wide range of sizes, materials, and styles.
+Now that we probably know all about trim in a house and its various types, we should also remember that trims can be sold in a wide range of sizes, materials, and styles.

-For this, you will need not only an excellent design but also an installer with the necessary skills and experience.
+For this, you will need an excellent design and an installer with the necessary skills and experience.

 Whether you want to keep it chic, modern, fun, rustic, or quirky, custom trims are a great way to make your home look its best.